teddykloud/TSE-Challenge/README.md

 You will see a "Test Run Successful" message confirming the solution's correctness.

 Note on Example 4
-The fourth example in the prompt, OldPhonePad("8 88777444666*664#") => ?????, appears to contain a typo.
+The fourth example in the prompt, KeypadPhone("8 88777444666*664#") => ?????, appears to contain a typo.
 Based on a literal interpretation of the rules, the correct output is "TURING".
-My solution correctly implements these rules, and the test case [InlineData("8 88777444666*664#", "TURING")] confirms this behavior.# TSE-Challenge
+My solution correctly implements these rules, and the test case [InlineData("8 88777444666*664#", "TURING")] confirms this behavior.
-Solution for the C# Coding Challenge for the Technical Support Engineer role.